-of archeologists."
-In that section about relics, is a paragraph about "war relics", which included "a flag from Civil War Fort Donelson, a sword belonging to Champ Ferguson, "a notorious Confederate guerrilla during the American Civil War", and "among other relics shown" was, "Davy Crockett's Masonic apron."
+The article reports on one specific Centennial building referred to as the Hallway Exhibit Building.
+In that building, the article tells us, items from the railway, agriculture, plants and waterfalls, tobacco, and "Relics of Other Days" were displayed and described as "a collection that will capture the hearts of archeologists."
+In that section about relics, is a paragraph about "war relics" that included "a flag from Civil War Fort Donelson," "a sword belonging to Champ Ferguson" (a notorious Confederate guerrilla during the American Civil War) and "among other relics shown" was "Davy Crockett's Masonic apron."
 The exhibits in that building were created by G. A. Cleveland, a Centennial grounds-building and exhibit designer and coordinator and not the Tennessee Historical Society.
 All items reported in that article were indeed on display, except for "Davy Crockett's Masonic apron."
-The official inventory of the Centennial does not record that a Masonic apron on display anywhere at the Centennial.46
+The official inventory of the Centennial does not record a Masonic apron on display anywhere at the Centennial.46

-By September 29, 1896, five months following the article in the Tennessean, the same three sentences appeared in five other newspapers in America that contributed to a growing belief that Crockett was a Freemason based on the report of that apron at the exhibition.47 The Missouri Freemason Magazine article advancing the Crockett claim is noted as appearing in the September 4, 1897 edition, which is a full year after the three sentences appear in five different American newspapers.
+By September 29, 1896, five months after the article in the Tennessean, the same three sentences appeared in five other newspapers in America, contributing to the growing belief that Crockett was a Freemason based on the report of that apron at the exhibition.47 The Missouri Freemason Magazine article advancing the Crockett claim is noted as appearing in the September 4, 1897 edition, which is a full year after the three sentences appear in five different American newspapers.
 Clearly, the Missouri Freemason Magazine was only parroting what was already in print.

-Interestingly, although never mentioned in known Masonic publications or reports that accompanied the claims of a Crockett apron, the University of Tennessee has in their archives a list of exhibits sponsored by the University at the Centennial event.
+Although never mentioned in known Masonic publications or reports that accompanied the claims of a Crockett apron, the University of Tennessee has in its archives a list of exhibits sponsored by the university at the Centennial event.
 According to the listings, "a replica of the Alamo, where Davy Crockett and other Tennesseans died" was reproduced for the Centennial.
 The size and where the replica was on display is not noted.
 There is no mention of a Masonic apron on display or another mention of Davy Crockett.48